surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Pivot

 Multiple dimensions in a report data are often easier to look at, when you pivot one of the dimensions horizontally and display group based data for the field to which pivot is applied.
-To **Pivot** a dimension click pivot for a dimension field.

 **Pivot can be applied in 2 ways :**

-**a.** To Apply pivot **After Retrieving** the data, select List icon, then select Pivot option from field drop down list.

-**b.** You can also apply pivot **Before Retrieving** the data, just click on pivot icon during field selection.
+**b.** To apply pivot **Before Retrieving** the data, Click on pivot icon at field selection.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/e7d0e669ada7758b57dd89fdaa4442918156255f/images/full%20pivot.png)